301 Redirects Explained – Think Before You Move That Page

 As a website owner, there may well come a time when you want to reorganise pages or sections within the site.
-Since many modern websites and ecommerce sites are built around Content Management Systems this is a relatively easy task and in many cases, one you can do yourself.
+Most modern websites and ecommerce sites are built around Content Management Systems.
+So this is a relatively easy task and often, one you can do yourself.

-What you need to be mindful of however is the fact that your website will have been crawled by search engine robots and its pages indexed accordingly.
-These pages will have a rank in the search engine results and could well be driving quality traffic and visitors to your site.
-Providing these visitors find what they are looking for then a conversion will be made and you will make money.
+However you need to remember that your website will have been crawled by search engine robots and its pages indexed accordingly.
+These pages will have a rank in the search engine results.
+And could well be driving quality traffic and visitors to your site.
+Providing these visitors find what they are looking for then a conversion will be made and you will make money

 Moving these pages without planning ahead will likely result in one of two scenarios: